OpenBB-finance/OpenBB/README.md

 **TROUBLESHOOT:** If you are having troubles to install, check our *newest* <a href="https://github.com/DidierRLopes/GamestonkTerminal/blob/main/TROUBLESHOOT.md"><strong>troubleshoot page</strong></a>

+### Beginner User - Python Virtual Environment
+If you would like to use GamestonkTerminal without using Anaconda.

+1. Create and run a python virtual environment: https://docs.python.org/3/tutorial/venv.html
+2. Clone or download the repository. `$ git clone https://github.com/GamestonkTerminal/GamestonkTerminal.git`
+3. Change directory to where you cloned the repository `$ cd path/to/GamestonkTerminal`
+4. Install the specified libraries in requirements-full.txt `$ pip3 install -r requirements.txt`
+5. Run the main script and enjoy! `$ python3 terminal.py`

 ### Advanced User Install - Machine Learning

 If you are an advanced user and use other Python distributions, we have several requirements.txt documents that you can pick from to download project dependencies.